yuyasasaki-0/LambdaTypescriptTemplate/readme.md

 - [webpack](https://webpack.js.org/)
   - webpack extracts the dependencies of main code from node modules to deploy your code to lambda instantly and compactly.
+  - In this template, webpack compresses the index.js file and artifacts to zip package to deploy easily.
 - [ESLint](https://eslint.org/)
   - ESLint analyzes the code you write and checks the syntax and style errors.
     - In this project, we use [StandardJS](https://standardjs.com/) style.